 The symbol ^C represents where you pressed ctrl-c .
 You may or may not see the word again! printed after the ^C, depending on where the code was in the loop when it received the interrupt signal.

 Fortunately, Rust also provides a way to break out of a loop using code.
 You can place the break keyword within the loop to tell the program when to stop executing the loop.
-Recall that we did this in the guessing game in the “Quitting After a Correct Guess” section of Chapter 2 to exit the program when the user won the game by guessing the correct number.
+Recall that we did this in the guessing game in “Quitting After a Correct Guess” on page XX to exit the program when the user won the game by guessing the correct number.

 We also used continue in the guessing game, which in a loop tells the program to skip over any remaining code in this iteration of the loop and go to the next iteration.